 3. Network with Decision Makers

 Human resource departments are flooded with applicants applying for the few open positions.
-You may think HR’s job is to hire the best candidate, but many HR departments are following criteria given to them by an executive who was too busy to develop a job description and requirements.
+You may think HR’s job is to hire the best candidate, but many HR departments are following criteria given to them by an executive who was too busy to develop a job description and requirements including the background check for employment.
 HR will stay within a poorly defined box looking only at candidates who match these poorly defined criteria.
 Getting them to take a chance on a non-traditional candidate is almost impossible because they want to protect their job.
 Making a mistake on a candidate is something they won’t risk.

 Decision makers and executives, however, cut through this red tape.
 If they walk in and say, “Here is Sally’s résumé.
 I want her on my team,” rest assured Sally will be hired.